joinsukesh/Basiscore/Minions/Basiscore.Minions/README.md

 But, they might be of some help for a few tasks.

 ## DESCRIPTION
-This project is a suite of Sitecore tools aimed to help developer's in some of their everyday tasks.
+This project is a suite of Sitecore tools aimed to help developers in some of their everyday tasks.

 ## INSTALLATION
 1. Take a backup of the `/bin` folder, `/App_Config` folder, and the `Web.config`, from your instance's webroot.